sloodle/moodle-mod_sloodle/README.txt

 Web Server requirements:
 * A web server running Moodle 1.9 or Moodle 2.x.
 * This has been tested mainly on Moodle 2.0.
-As of 2012-05-12, the quiz tools do not yet run on Moodle 2.1 or higher.
+Cursory testing has been done on 2.1, 2.2 and 2.3-dev.
 * This code should run on either UNIX-like operating systems or Windows.
 However, the import functions of the presenter tool may misbehave on Windows, and the beanstalkd-based optimization won't be usable at all.

 Browser requirements: